Los Angeles Pride: LA Pride evolution and relocation

 In 1974, CSW board member and pioneering gay filmmaker, Pat Rocco, pitched the idea adding a festival to accompany the parade.
 The first festival was a carnival with rides, games, food, and vendor booths in a Hollywood parking lot.
 Continuing hostility and harassment from the Los Angeles Police Department led CSW to relocate the parade and festival in 1979 to a more welcoming unincorporated LA neighborhood around Santa Monica Blvd.
 In 1984, that area became part of the newly incorporated City of West Hollywood.
 Thus, LA Pride actually predates West Hollywood by five years.

 Eventually, CSW trademarked the annual event as the LA Pride Festival & Parade™ and expanded the event to include a three-day celebration with music performances and other Pride events in and around Los Angeles during the entire month of June, Pride month.
 By the early 2000s, attendance of LA Pride weekend was estimated to be 400,000-500,000, making it one of the largest Pride celebrations in the United States, and the world.
 Recent LA Prides have included:

 LA Pride 2015

+The first permanent rainbow crossing in the world was installed in time for the 2012 LA Pride Parade in West Hollywood, Los Angeles.
+The crossing sits alongside the Pride Parade route at the intersection of Santa Monica Boulevard and San Vicente Boulevard in West Hollywood.
+Photo taken in 2016.

 In 2015 LA Pride was held on June 12 to June 14, 2015.
 The headlining artists for the festival were Wilson Phillips, Tinashe, Ty Herndon, Eden xo, and Fifth Harmony.